Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

 You will wake up early in the morning to make your way uphill to reach the top of Thorong La Pass (5416m).
-It is a gradual climb that is difficult and rock-strewn, so you have to be steady and careful.
-After the arduous trek uphill, you will reach the top of the pass from where vast views of the valley, snowy fields surrounding the foothills and the sight of the mountain peaks are spectacular.
+It is a tough, rock-strewn climb, so you have to be steady and careful.
+After the arduous uphill trek, you will reach the top of the pass, from where spectacular views of the valley, snowy fields surrounding the foothills, and the mountain peaks are on display.
 After spending time at the top taking in the views, you will then steadily make your way down towards Muktinath.
 Overnight stay at the guesthouse at Muktinath.

 Altitude: 3760 m